glutanimate/anki-addons-misc/README.md

 - **anki-reviewer-hint-hotkeys**: based on [Hint-peeking Keyboard Bindings](https://ankiweb.net/shared/info/2616209911) by Ben Lickly.
 Adds two hotkeys to the reviewer: 'H' to reveal hints one by one, 'G' to reveal all hints at once.
 License: GNU GPL v3.

+- **anki-card-stats**: based on [Card Info During Review](https://ankiweb.net/shared/info/2179254157) by Damien Elmes and [reviewer_show_cardinfo](https://github.com/steveaw/anki_addons/blob/master/reviewer_show_cardinfo.py) by Steve AM.
+Extends Damien's add-on with the review log table that can also be found in the Browser.

 ## License

 If not specified otherwise, all of the add-ons in this repository are licensed under the MIT license.